How Stressed Adrenals Can Wreak Havoc

 The vast majority of hypothyroid patients, no matter the cause, have observed over the years that their high cortisol had nothing to do with Cushings.
 It’s just the first response to the causes shown above.

 Cushings is usually defined as having an ACTH-producing tumor on the pituitary gland (or less often, elsewhere in the body) or a dysfunction in the adrenals themselves.
 Again, most of us do NOT have that.
-But you can always do test for that, below.
+But you can always do a test for that, below, in working with your doctor.

 1) DEX SUPPRESSION TEST—this is the most common test and measures how your cortisol levels change in response to an injection of dexamethasone, a strong cortisol-like medication.